-If a toxicity test conducted under Section E determines a statistically significant difference in response between the ACEC and the control, using the statistical test described in Section D, the Permittee must begin additional testing within one week from the time of receiving the test results.
-The Permittee must:
+If a toxicity test conducted under Section E determines a statistically significant difference in response between the ACEC and the control, using the statistical test

 - 1. Test the next four discharge events using the same test and species as the failed compliance test. - 2.
 Test at least five effluent concentrations and a control to determine appropriate point estimates.
 One of these effluent concentrations must equal the ACEC.
 The results of the test at the ACEC will determine compliance with the effluent limit for acute toxicity as described in Section D. - 3.
 Return to the original monitoring frequency in Section E after completion of the additional compliance monitoring.